Kamikochi: Alpine Valley & Autumn Trails

 The valley has a grand, dramatic feeling that reminded me of Yosemite in California.
 I found myself taking pictures at almost every step, literally!
 The section from Taisho Pond to Kappa Bridge is definitely the best trail.

-Stunning panorama of the Mount Hotaka range and the valley from Kappa Bridge
+Stunning panorama of the Azusa River valley looking towards the Mount Hotaka range

 🥾 Hiking Route & Map